Fort Myers Integrated Downtown Redevelopment Strategy

 On August 23, 2017, the City of Fort Myers held the first Advisory Committee Listening Session to listen to and understand the concerns, ideas and insights of local stakeholders regarding an integrated approach for the redevelopment of key areas within the City of Fort Myers: Downtown, Midtown and Gardner’s Park.
 As a critical resource to this effort, this initial session was also intended to garner input from Advisory Committee members, and to help identify priorities and a strategic direction for this effort.
 The City will hold public workshops, presentations and additional Advisory Committee meetings throughout the planned one-year project time frame.

-The seven questions below were discussed at the Advisory Committee meeting, and the City welcomes your input as well.
 If you have questions or would like to comment, you are invited to submit your comments on Contact Us page.

 Midtown Visioning Plan Public Workshop from April 5, 2018